pravega/pravega/docs/metrics.md

 ```
 Metrics.CREATE_STREAM_SEGMENT.reportSuccessEvent(timer.getElapsedNanos());
 ```
-Here CREATE_SEGMENT is the name of this metric, we put all the Metric for host in file io.pravega.service.server.host.PravegaRequestStats, and CREATE_STREAM_SEGMENT is the name of our Metrics logger, it will track operations of createSegment, and we will get the time of each createSegment operation happened, how long each operation takes, and other numbers computed based on them.
+Here CREATE_SEGMENT is the name of this metric, we put all the Metric for host in file io.pravega.segmentstore.server.host.PravegaRequestStats, and CREATE_STREAM_SEGMENT is the name of our Metrics logger, it will track operations of createSegment, and we will get the time of each createSegment operation happened, how long each operation takes, and other numbers computed based on them.

 ### 1.3.3 Output example of OpStatsLogger and Counter
 An example output of OpStatsLogger CREATE_SEGMENT reported through CSV reporter: